 You can attend Stockport Job Centre and use the computers there to make your online claim.

 You can also access computers free of charge at a range of community venues across Stockport such as libraries and community centre buildings.
-A full list of all free Wi-Fi and computer access points across Stockport click here.
+A full list of all free Wi-Fi and computer access points is available.

-Startpoint offer a number of digital sessions across Stockport including:
+Startpoint offer several digital sessions across Stockport including:

 Whether you are a beginner or have some experience of using computers, the sessions are all about supporting people to gain the skills and confidence they want to make the most of the internet.
-For more information on the training sessions an what’s on offer call 0161 494 9947 or email firstname.lastname@example.org or visit our events page to see the latest sessions in Stockport.
+For more information on the training sessions and what is on offer call 0161 494 9947 or email firstname.lastname@example.org or visit our events calendar to see the latest sessions in Stockport.

 At the moment Universal Credit can still be paid into a Post Office account (current account or Post Office Card Account) as well as bank accounts, most building society accounts and credit union accounts.